- A Historical Read–and Good News! November 14, 2017

 You’ve probably heard this traditional carol–and maybe sung it–all your life.

-But–did you know the story behind, “Christmas Bells”?
+But–did you know the story behind this carol, “Christmas Bells”?
 And that one of America’s most beloved poets became inspired with these verses at a time of great personal turmoil?

 Bestselling author Jennifer Chiaverini tells that story, in her 2015 novel Christmas Bells.
 And while this is a work of historic fiction, based on documented facts, she also tells a parallel Christmas story–set in modern times.